Elementary Methods for Persistent Homotopy Groups: Excision and Hurewicz Theorems for Persistent Homotopy Groups

 The excision property, which enables one to relate homology groups of a pair to that of a pair of subspaces, is one of the main reasons why homology can often be effectively calculated.
-Homotopy groups, on the other hand, do not satisfy excision, which is why in general they are much harder to calculate than homology groups.
-However, there is a certain dimension range, depending on connectivities, in which excision does hold for homotopy groups (for definitions and homotopy theoretic properties we always refer to \cite{hatcher}).
-In this section we show that persistent homotopy benefits from excision and Hurewicz theorems.
-We also obtain the Freudenthal suspension theorem for persistent homotopy groups as a corollary of excision theorem.
+Homotopy groups, conversely, do not satisfy excision, which is why they are generally much harder to calculate.
+However, depending on connectivity, there is a specific dimension range in which excision holds for homotopy groups (for definitions and homotopy theoretical properties, we again refer the reader to \cite{hatcher}).
+This section shows that persistent homotopy benefits from the excision and Hurewicz theorems.
+We also obtain the Freudenthal suspension theorem for persistent homotopy groups as a result of the excision theorem.